 Anka can be installed on mac machines running Sierra or Higher.

-At this time, only the following macOS versions can as macOS Anka VMs:
+At this time, only the following macOS versions can be created to run as macOS Anka VMs.

 10.11.x(macOS El Capitan)